tgalen/dfk-floor-heroes/README.md

-Query the DFK GraphQL API to pull hero pricing data from both the Harmony and DFK chains.
+Query the DFK GraphQL API to pull and display hero pricing data from both the Harmony and DFK chains.